An Arkansas dad faces a murder charge for killing his daughter’s alleged abuser. Now he’s running for sheriff

 Under Arkansas law, a second-degree murder charge involves “circumstances manifesting extreme indifference to the value of human life.”
 But unlike first-degree murder, it does not require some form of premeditation.

-Staley, the county’s sheriff since 2013, has told reporters he will seek re-election in 2026 but declined to comment on Spencer’s candidacy.
-CNN has reached out to him and the Lonoke County Prosecuting Attorney for comment.
+Staley, the county’s sheriff since 2013, said he will seek re-election next year but did not comment on Spencer’s candidacy.

+“I have served as sheriff of Lonoke County with a clear mission — to protect our citizens and hold those who break the law accountable.
+From day one, our focus has been on three major threats to our communities: drug traffickers, sexual predators, and thieves,” he said in a statement.
+“We’ve made significant progress, and we will continue to work tirelessly to keep Lonoke County safe.”

 In December, a Lonoke County judge issued a gag order that banned lawyers, Spencer’s family and others connected to the case from speaking publicly about it, saying widespread media coverage could affect the jury pool.